wkusner/wkusner.github.io/README.md

-## Louis's Home Page
+## Branch of Louis's Home Page

 ## About

 This repo is a modified version of the [Jekyll][jekyll] source to Louis Theran's home page template.
-As such, this README is an annotated version of that found [here.](https://github.com/theran/theran.github.io)
+As such, this README is an annotated version of that found [here.](https://github.com/theran/theran.github.io/tree/template)

 ## License